Particular/Workshop/exercises/04 - Integration with ITOps.md

 ### Step 4

-Open up the `ShipWithFedexCommandHandler.cs`.
+Open `ShipWithFedexCommandHandler.cs`.
 This class should take a constructor dependency on `IProvideCustomerInfo`.
 The Dependency Injection framework will find the provider implementations as long as they are copied to IT/Ops.
 The handler should use this dependency to fetch the customer information instead of using the hard-coded values.

 ```c#
 public class ShipWithFedexCommandHandler : IHandleMessages<ShipWithFedexCommand>